DonMVB/aws/awsstudy.md

 - So because NAT instances act as a sort of proxy, you *must* disable source/destination checks when musing a NAT instance.

 ### Bastion Hosts:
 - Bastion Hosts are special purpose computers designed and configured to withstand attacks.
 This server generally runs a single program and is stripped beyond this purpose in order to reduce attack vectors.
+[From wikipedia, added 9/4/2020]
-- The purpose of Bastion Hosts are to remotely access the instances behind the private subnet for system administration purposes without exposing the host via an internet gateway.
+- The purpose of Bastion Hosts in AWS is to remotely access the instances behind the private subnet for system administration purposes without exposing the host via an internet gateway.
 - The best way to implement a Bastion Host is to create a small EC2 instance that only has a security group rule for a single IP address.
 This ensures maximum security.
 - It is perfectly fine to use a small instance rather than a large one because the instance will only be used as a jump server that connects different servers to each other.
+Relaying traffic is lightweight.
 - If you are going to be RDPing or SSHing into the instances of your private subnet, use a Bastion Host.
 If you are going to be providing internet traffic into the instances of your private subnet, use a NAT.
 - Similar to NAT Gateways and NAT Instances, Bastion Hosts live within a public-facing subnet.
 - There are pre-baked Bastion Host AMIs.